-All these rules are applicable only to the literary content.
+All these rules are applicable only to literary content.
 Always try to understand the context of the information you have collected.
-Avoid paraphrasing it entirely as it is, try to express your ideas and refer the source as evidence of your research instead of copying it entirely.
+Avoid paraphrasing it entirely as it is, try to express your ideas and refer to the source as evidence of your research instead of copying it entirely.

 What does not need acknowledgment?